 Are cheap action cameras actually worth it?

 Absolutely.
-While they won’t outperform a top-of-the-line model, a good budget action camera offers incredible value.
-They are perfect for beginners, as a backup camera, or for situations where you wouldn’t want to risk expensive gear.
+While they may not outperform top-of-the-line models, good budget action cameras offer incredible value.
+They are perfect for beginners, as a backup camera, or for situations where risking expensive gear is undesirable.

 Can a budget action camera shoot in true 4K?

-Yes, many modern budget models can shoot in native 4K, which means the sensor has enough pixels to capture the image without digitally stretching it.
-Always check to see if the camera offers “native 4K” for the best quality.
+Yes, many modern budget models can shoot in native 4K, meaning the sensor captures the image without digital stretching.
+Always verify if the camera offers “native 4K” for optimal quality.

 How important is image stabilization?